foreverfl/vscode/docs/nodejs/angular-tutorial.md

 ng new my-app
 ```

 `my-app` is the name of the folder for your application.
 The `ng new` command prompts you with options for the generated application.
-Accept the defaults by pressing the `kbstyle(Enter)` key.
+Accept the defaults by pressing the `Enter` key.
 This may take a few minutes to create the Angular application in [TypeScript](/docs/languages/typescript.md) and install its dependencies.

 Let's quickly run our Angular application by navigating to the new folder and typing `ng serve` to start the web server and open the application in a browser: